corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/faq/notary-failover.md

 ## What happens on multiple successful responses caused by retrying?

-The first successful response will be mapped to the correct flow and proceed, while the second will be discarded, as the flow that it is attempting to map to is no longer in existence.
-A warning will be logged into the console that a response has nothing to go to, but that this is expected behaviour.
+The first successful response will be mapped to the correct flow and proceed, while the second will be discarded, as the flow that it is attempting to map to no longer exists.
+A warning will be logged into the console that a response has nothing to go to, but that is expected behaviour.

 ## Is it possible to receive a success and failure because of retrying?

 Notarization requests are idempotent and can be retried, the same request should lead to the same response when retried.
-Previously notarised transactions are saved so that future repeated requests can be answered appropriately.
+Previously notarized transactions are saved so that future repeated requests can be answered appropriately.

 ## If there is a network outage/partition, how does this affect the notary?